aristanetworks/avd/ansible_collections/arista/avd/examples/media/README.md

 ```

 1. Definition of tenants.
-Additional level of abstraction in addition to VRFs.
-In this example just one tenant named `TENANT1` is specified.
+An additional level of abstraction in addition to VRFs.
+In this example, just one tenant named `TENANT1` is specified.
 2. VRF definitions inside the tenant.
 3. SVI Definitions for all SVIs within this tenant.
 4. SVI Description.
-5. Tags specified here are used to control the scope of this VLAN throughout the fabric, effectively specifying on which leaf switches this VLAN is configured.
+5. Tags specified here are used to control the scope of this VLAN throughout the fabric, effectively setting on which leaf switches this VLAN is configured.
 These tags are also described in the [Device Configuration](#setting-device-specific-configuration-parameters) section.
 6. IP gateway to be used in the SVI on this particular leaf.

 ## Specifying endpoint connectivity in the L3LS fabric